garrekstemo/Optics-Tutorials/src/lesson05.md

 ## Step-by-step guide
 ### Day 1: Experiment
 #### 1-1.
 Explain to the students how you want the lesson to be done.
-- The students and the lecturer need to ask to each other as many questions as possible.\
+- The students and the lecturer need to ask each other as many questions as possible.\
 (**Reason**: To get used to ask and to be asked questions about research.)

-- Only the basic will be covered in this lesson.
+- Only the basics will be covered in this lesson.
 The students need to find more accurate and reliable information on their own and avoid using the information given in this lesson directly to research.\
 (**Reason**: Oversimplification is used in some parts of this lecture.)

 #### 1-2.
 Explain the goals of this lesson.